CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/certhelper/apps/remotescripts/consumers/script_output.md

 This contains all the information that the caller wants to push to the Websocket client connected to a specific channel group.

+A `message` key is expected to be found in the `event` dict, which is the content which is dumped to JSON and pushed to the front-end WS client.

 This method is run **indirectly** from the `ScriptExecutionBaseView` (`views.py`) via the `channel_layer.group_send` function call.
 This is done by specifying the `type` parameter to be `script.output` (see